ValeryToda/CarND-Behavioral-Cloning/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center, right and left lane driving and recovering from the left and right sides of the road.
 After driving in track 1 and 2 normally, i then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from unwanted positions.
-Then I used this [tool](https://github.com/ValeryToda/DataVisualizer):
+Then I used a self backed tool:

 ![][data_visualizer]